telus/tds-community/.github/CONTRIBUTING.md

 1. Composable
     - Components are most effective when they can be combined to form more complex patterns.
 2. Accessible
-    - WCAG AAA.
+    - WCAG AA.
 Semantic markup.
 Screen reader friendly.
 3. Responsive
     - Mobile-first.
 Works on any viewport size.
 4. Quality